varpekalyani/keystroke-logging-demo/README.md

 - Cybersecurity learning
 - Understanding keylogging concepts

+## Ethical Notice
-⚠️ This project is strictly for learning and ethical use only.
+This project is intended strictly for academic learning and cybersecurity awareness.
+It must not be used to violate privacy or security.

 ## Technologies Used
 - Python